Multi-reference alignment in high dimensions: sample complexity and phase transition: Prior art

-In this work we discover that the statistical properties of MRA in high-dimensions, at least for $X\sim\mathcal{N}(0,I)$, are not characterized by moments, but rather by the parameter~$\alpha$ that balances the noise level and the dimension~\eqref{eq:alpha}.
+In this work, we propose an alternative explanation for the statistical difficulty of MRA at low SNR, in a setting where the signal $X$ is ``generic'' (specifically, $X\sim \m{N}(0,I)$) and the dimension is very large.
+The separation between the two SNR regimes we identify is \emph{not} given in terms of moments; instead, it is characterized in terms of a very natural estimation-theoretic question: is it possible, in an information-theoretic sense, to consistently recover the unknown shifts (nuisance parameters) themselves?
+As we scale $\SNR=\alpha\log L$, the threshold $\alpha=2$, separating the high and low SNR regimes, is exactly the threshold for the shift recovery problem.
+Note that in this high-dimensional setting, we find that the low SNR regime in fact extends beyond the case $\SNR\to 0$ to unbounded values of $\SNR$ (provided that it grows slowly enough with $L$)---this is in contrast to previous works that study MRA in fixed dimension. \revDel{In this work we discover that the statistical properties of MRA in high-dimensions, at least for $X\sim\mathcal{N}(0,I)$, are not characterized by moments, but rather by the parameter~$\alpha$ that balances the noise level and the dimension~\eqref{eq:alpha}.
 In particular, in our setting $\SNR=\alpha\log L$ diverges, rather than $\SNR\to 0$ as in previous works.
-In this sense, our results imply that the ``low SNR'' regime is not only $\SNR\to 0$, and actually extends into unbounded values of $\SNR$ provided that it grows slowly enough with $L$.
+In this sense, our results imply that the ``low SNR'' regime is not only $\SNR\to 0$, and actually extends into unbounded values of $\SNR$ provided that it grows slowly enough with $L$.}

 From the algorithmic perspective, two main computational frameworks were applied to MRA problems.
 The first approach is based on expectation-maximization (EM)---a popular heuristic to maximize the posterior distribution~\cite{dempster1977maximum}.
 EM is the most popular and successful methodology to elucidate high-resolution 3-D structures using cryo-EM~\cite{scheres2012relion,bendory2020single}, and it was successfully applied to a variety of MRA setups~\cite{bendory2017bispectrum,boumal2018heterogeneous,abbe2018multireference,ma2019heterogeneous,bendory2020super}.
 A recent work \cite{fan2020likelihood} studies the likelihood landscape for the general MRA model~\eqref{eq:mra_general}, where $G$ is a discrete group and $T_i=I$.
 The latter paper shows that when the dimension is fixed and the SNR is sufficiently high, the log likelihood has certain favorable features from an optimization perspective; their results give a compelling argument for why EM seems to give good performance for MRA in high SNR.
 In~\cite{brunel2019learning}, it is shown that usually maximum likelihood achieves the parametric rate $\rho(X,\widehat{X}_{\mathrm{MLE}})\sim 1/n$, although in some cases the rate can be $\sim 1/\sqrt{n}$.